hhqh/Projects/README.md

 This program applies machine learning techniques to preprocess data, develop and train models for predicting auto prices.

 ##### Sticky Note Project (JavaScript, CSS, HTML)
 This program is a sticky note application that allows user to create and delete a sticky note.
+(More features will be added)